sftcd/tinfoil/README.md

 [RFC2804](https://tools.ietf.org/html/rfc2804) and therefore
 cannot be a standards-track work item in the IETF.

+- This draft aims to provide wiretapping only "within" enterprise networks, but there is no way (and cannot be a way) to constrain the use of this scheme to such networks.
+Figure 3 of the draft clearly describes a generic wiretapping architecture for TLS that could (and would) be used in many other circumstances that the authors have apparently not envisaged.

+- This draft tries to standardise broken crypto - forward secrecy is a goal of cryptographic protocols and this draft deliberately aims to not provide forward secrecy and indeed to break forward secrecy without the TLS client being aware of that.

+- This draft doesn't allow TLS clients and applications above or behind the TLS server to know that wiretapping is occurring.

 ### Why is this wiretapping?

 Some of the authors have denied that this is a wiretapping